boozt-platform/lefthook/README.md

       - hooks/license-checker/.lefthook.yaml
 ```

+Run `lefthook install` (follow the [installation guide](https://github.com/evilmartians/lefthook/blob/master/docs/install.md)
+if the lefthook command is not present on the system).

 ## Available Hooks

- - [commitlint](./hooks/commitlint/) (**commit-msg**) - Lint commit messages based by the conventional commits
+- [commitlint](./hooks/commitlint/) (**commit-msg**) - Lint commit messages
+based by the conventional commits
 - [hadolint](./hooks/hadolint/) (**pre-commit**) - A smarter Dockerfile linter
- - [shellcheck](./hooks/shellcheck/) (**pre-commit**) - a static analysis tool for shell scripts
+- [shellcheck](./hooks/shellcheck/) (**pre-commit**) - a static analysis tool
+for shell scripts
- - [license-checker](./hooks/license-checker/) (**pre-commit**) - Checks if the license headers are present in the Git staged files with possibility to exclude certain files or file extensions using Regular Expression pattern.
+- [license-checker](./hooks/license-checker/) (**pre-commit**) - Checks if the
+license headers are present in the Git staged files with possibility to exclude
+certain files or file extensions using Regular Expression pattern.

 ## About Boozt

-Boozt is a leading and fast-growing Nordic technology company selling fashion and lifestyle online mainly through its multi-brand webstore [Boozt.com][boozt] and [Booztlet.com][booztlet].
+Boozt is a leading and fast-growing Nordic technology company selling fashion
+and lifestyle online mainly through its multi-brand webstore [Boozt.com][boozt]
+and [Booztlet.com][booztlet].

-The company is focused on using cutting-edge, in-house developed technology to curate the best possible customer experience.
+The company is focused on using cutting-edge, in-house developed technology to
+curate the best possible customer experience.

-With offices in Sweden, Denmark, Lithuania and Poland, we pride ourselves in having a diverse team, consisting of 1100+ employees and 38 nationalities.
+With offices in Sweden, Denmark, Lithuania and Poland, we pride ourselves in
+having a diverse team, consisting of 1100+ employees and 38 nationalities.

 See our [Medium][blog] blog page for technology-focused articles.
+Would you
-Would you like to make your mark by working with us at Boozt?
-Take a look at our [latest hiring opportunities][careers].
+like to make your mark by working with us at Boozt?
+Take a look at our
+[latest hiring opportunities][careers].

 ## Reporting Issues

-Please provide a clear and concise description of the problem or the feature you're missing along with any relevant context or screenshots.
+Please provide a clear and concise description of the problem or the feature
+you're missing along with any relevant context or screenshots.

 Check existing issues before reporting to avoid duplicates.